alejandro-kid/InstaShare/README.md

 # Instashare "description"

+>Important note: To the correct erok of worker container you need to remove the portion of code ```.replace("\\n", "\n")``` in line 14 from task.py under folder **celery_queue**.
+The problem consist in the diferent environments, in the container of tests works but when we asile the code does no work.

 ## The project

 The project was built with Connexion framework, which is a flask-based framework that allows describing an API using OpenAPI (or swagger) specification.